 Naturally, those who come to eat will remain her first priority.
 She will feed them dishes that are familiar — chicken tikka masala, the most popular Indian dish in Britain — as well as several that aren’t.
 Jardaloo gosht, a Parsee favorite made with lamb, dry apricots, and straw potatoes, is one of them.

-As in most New York Indian restaurants, breads, which are intended as eating utensils as much as well as sustenance, will flow from the tandoor.
+As in most New York Indian restaurants, breads, which are intended as eating utensils as much as they are for sustenance, will flow from the tandoor.
 But unlike most New York Indian restaurants, the breads at Jaz will include Peshawari naan, a sweet take on the leavened loaf that is stuffed with almonds, raisins, and coconut.